-When you subscribe to our E-Bulletin, or you add a resource or your organisation's contact details to our databases, Handicap International will not sell, trade or rent your personal information to others.
+When you subscribe to our E-Bulletin, or you add a resource or your organisation's contact details to our databases, Humanity & Inclusion will not sell, trade or rent your personal information to others.

-Any personal information by which you can be identified, such as your name or address, will be treated in accordance with the provisions of the Data Protection Act of 1998.
+Any personal information by which you can be identified, such as your name or email address, will be treated in accordance with the provisions of the General Data Protection Regulation 2018.

 If you have any questions about how we manage and protect your details which are not answered by this statement, please contact: